 The fundamental problem is that Session Buddy data is stored locally and the underlying storage mechanisms are controlled by the browser.

-While storing data this way has benefits (privacy, cost, performance, simplicity), it is not as reliable as it should be.
+While storing data this way has benefits (privacy, cost, performance, simplicity), it is not 100% reliable.

 Some factors that jeopardize local data are expected and well-understood, while some are not.